polyrhythmatic/polyrhythmatic.github.io/_projects/11_resound.md

 permalink: /resound/
 poster: /assets/front_page_videos/resound.jpg
 vid: /assets/front_page_videos/resound.mp4
 description: Resound is an experiment in the new world of audiovisual work in VR.
-Resound uses an 8 speaker, 2 subwoofer surround sound system to give a visceral immersion in sonic environments.
-The user experiences these environments and can interact with them using the HTC VIVE headset and its controllers
 ---
 Resound is an experiment in the new world of audiovisual work in VR.
 Resound uses an 8 speaker, 2 subwoofer surround sound system to give a visceral immersion in sonic environments.
 The user experiences these environments and can interact with them using the HTC VIVE headset and its controllers